These are the best Black Friday 2018 deals, period

 Apple HomePod for $250 ($100 off)Tyler Lizenby/CNET

 Apple's awesome-sounding smart speaker has two major knocks: Siri still isn't as good a voice assistant as Alexa and Google, and the $350 price is just too high.
-This Best Buy discount nicely addresses the second issue, getting it to a much more reasonable $250.
+This Best Buy discount nicely addresses the second issue, getting it to a much more reasonable $250 (space gray is sold out).

 Huawei Honor View 10 phone: $349 (save $150)Andrew Hoyle/CNET